DAVID J. WILLIS ATTORNEY

 Make no mistake, one can still do a transaction by means of an executory contract, but many requirements now exist that did not apply before 2005.
 Property Code sections 5.069 and 5.070 contain a number of these requirements, which must be met before the executory contract is signed by the purchaser (i.e., before and not at closing):

-5.069(a)(2) requires that the seller provide the purchaser with copies of liens, restrictive covenants, and easements affecting the property.
+5.069(a)(2) requires that the seller provide the purchaser with copies of liens, restrictive covenants, and easements affecting title to the property.

 5.069(b) states that if “the property is not located in a recorded subdivision, the seller shall provide the purchaser with a separate disclosure form stating that utilities may not be available to the property until the subdivision is recorded as required by law.”

 5.069(c) pertains to advertising the availability of an executory contract.
 It requires that the advertisement disclose information regarding the availability of water, sewer, and electric service.

 5.070(a)(1) requires the seller to provide the purchaser with a tax certificate from the collector for each taxing unit that collects taxes due on the property.